deniselashlley/gatsby-netlify-cms/src/pages/teaching/index.md

 title: Connection and Creativity in Action
 mainImage:
   image: /img/books_about_yoga.jpg
-  imageAlt: yoga classes.
+  imageAlt: yoga teachings.
 seo:
   browserTitle: 'The Light Tree | Teaching philosophy – Connection and Creativity in Action '
   description: >-
     Classes are a blend of Vinyasa and Hatha incorporating traditional practices such as mudra and mantra, Chinese medicine techniques.
   title: Teaching
 ---